Final report for FNE20-957

 Elderberry Pond is a certified organic farm in the NY Finger Lakes.
 We farm 35 acres of fruits, vegetables and pastured animals.
-We market through farmers markets a country food store and fine dining restaurant on our farm.
-In all of these markets the most important crop is apples.
-We have about 500 trees including about 50 varieties including Heirlooms, American classics, and new disease resistant cultivars.
-Through innovations, some SARE funded, we are able to produce high quality apples with very limited use of certified spray materials.
-In midsummer we noticed that many of our trees were losing leaves and by September some were completely defoliated.
+Our most important crop is apples.
+We have about 500 trees including about 50 varieties of heirlooms, American classics, and new disease resistant cultivars.
+In midsummer 2019 we noticed that many of our trees were losing leaves and by September some were completely defoliated including our most disease resistant varieties such as Goldrush.
 (Figure 1)

-This project will guide organic and sustainable apple growers who have seen or are about to see the devastating effects of Marssonina Leaf Blotch in their orchards.
+The objective of this project was to guide organic and sustainable apple growers who have seen or are about to see the devastating effects of Marssonina Leaf Blotch in their orchards.
 We will describe early warning signs and timing (with leaf photographs and diagnostic test reports) leading up to tree defoliation.
-We will also report on which of the 50 varieties of apples we grow here in upstate New York we have found to be the most vulnerable and most resistant in 2019 and 2020.
+We will also report on some of the 50 varieties of apples we grow here in upstate New York we which have found to be the most vulnerable and most resistant to the blight in 2019, 2020, and 2021.
 Tests conducted in our three separate organic orchards containing some of the same varieties will show which chemical and cultural preventive measures we have found to be the most effective in combating the disease outbreak.
 We will compare the treatments to those we and others have successfully developed and routinely use for apple scab, a similar weather related fungal disease that threatens sustainably managed orchards.
-This will, I believe, be the first controlled and documented field evaluation of this disease in orchards of the type described here in the northeast.
-With the likelihood of more weather related diseases ahead I believe farmers, as first at the scene, have an obligation to carry out such on farm research.
+With the likelihood of more weather related diseases ahead I believe farmers, as first at the scene, have an obligation to carry out and report on early on farm based research.

 Marssonina may be the most serious threat to organic and IPM apple growers in 20 years.
-Apple scab causes blemishes on the fruit, but does not kill the tree.
+Apple scab causes blemishes on the fruit but does not kill the tree.
 Field tests need to be done to discover what cultural or low impact chemical treatments organic growers can use to combat this new devastating disease.
 If low impact chemicals and or new cultural practices cannot not be found to prevent Marssonina Leaf Blotch and the resulting defoliation quickly, it would be a serious blow to growing organic apples in the Northeast.
-Getting a start on this effort is the purpose of this proposed project.
+Getting an early start on this effort has been the purpose of this project.

-The approach we will take on this project is similar to that used on the apple scab grant.
-We will use our three isolated orchards containing identical verities to test and compare the effectiveness of practices and treatments on specific varieties.
-The instrumentation and equipment developed for the Apple Scab grant in 2012 will be upgraded to allow more disease modeling.
+The approach we took on this project is similar to that we used on a previous apple scab grant.
+We used our three isolated orchards containing identical verities to test and compare the effectiveness of practices and treatments on specific varieties.

-Using the three separate orchards, one as a no change control planting, we will determine the effectiveness of the following practices
+Using the three separate orchards, one as a control planting, we determined the effectiveness of the following practices

-Orchard 2.
-Altering spray plan to include an early season tree sanitization targeting overwintering MLB ascosporic inoculum.
-To guide spray timing data on leaf wetness duration, we will use our existing weather sensors and data loggers and a new leaf wetness sensor to time sprays.
-No changes from 2019 in this orchard to orchard floor sanitization.
+Orchard 2- Altering spray plan to include an early season tree sanitization targeting overwintering MLB ascosporic inoculum.
+To guide spray timing data on leaf wetness duration, we used our existing weather sensors and data loggers and a new leaf wetness sensor to time sprays.
+Orchard floor leaf pickup and sanitization were as in orchard one.

 Orchard 3.
-Control Orchard - No changes to sanitization or spray materials or practices from 2019.
+Control Orchard - No changes to sanitization or spray materials or practices from 2019 apple scab reduction program

 Materials and Methods

 As mentioned previously we have three separate orchards with some of the same varieties of trees in each.
-To try to determine what changes need to be made to our orchard management we will test two changes in two of the orchards and in the third we will use the same practices we used in 2019 when the serious MLB infection occurred.
-The three orchards can be seen in the farm orchard plan drawing (figure 5).
+To try to determine what changes need to be made to our orchard management to decrease MLB we will test two changes in two of the orchards and in the third we will use the same practices we used in 2019 when the serious MLB infection occurred.
+The three orchards can be seen in the farm orchard plan drawing (figure 2).

 Orchard 1- Specific Tasks

-Orchard 1 had moderate MLB, and very little Apple Scab in 2019.
+Orchard 1 (figure 3) had moderate MLB, and very little Apple Scab in 2019.
 The focus on further reducing scab and MLB in this orchard will be on orchard and tree sanitization.
-Early in spring while the trees are dormant we will work on the vacuum system.
+Early in spring while the trees are dormant, we will work on the vacuum system.
 While it has worked well for apple scab there are still visible small dust particles escaping the leaf collection container that may include MLB spores.
-We will replace the current leaf container box (figure 7) with 3 new fully contained bags that let air escape but filter out more of the dust.
+We will replace the current leaf container box (figure 4) with 3 new fully contained bags that let air escape but filter out more of the dust.